-Rachel J. Kennedy, a graduate student at Purdue University, looked at runway configurations and their possible relation to arrival delays.
+To assess if runway configurations affect arrival delays, Rachel J. Kennedy, a graduate student at Purdue University, looked at four common layout types at both hub and non-hub airports.
 The study used data published by the U.S. Department of Transportation (DOT) and was restricted to commercial airports in the U.S. and to carriers required to report on-time performance data as per DOT regulations 14 CFR Part 234.
 Only airports controlled by the Federal Aviation Administration (FAA), where the FAA was operating control towers, were included.
 The study exclusively focused on arrival delays.
 Potential causes for arrival delays other than the airports’ layout and infrastructure were not investigated.